Complaints over mis-sold loan insurance by British banks decline

 LONDON The number of complaints received by Britain's Financial Ombudsman Service about the mis-selling of loan insurance by banks and other financial services firms fell in the fourth quarter of 2014, the service said on Tuesday.

-Banks have already set aside 24 billion pounds ($36 billion) to compensate customers mis-sold payment protection insurance (PPI) in what has become Britain's costliest consumer finance scandal.
+Banks have already set aside 24 billion pounds to compensate customers mis-sold payment protection insurance (PPI) in what has become Britain's costliest consumer finance scandal.

 The policies were meant to protect borrowers in the event of sickness or unemployment but were often sold to those who would have been ineligible to claim.